arcadiapage/arcadiapage.github.io/_posts/2025-10-17-dragons-and-creative-flow-secrets.md

 I immediately got angry.
 She knew people were watching me, but didn’t try to do anything about it herself?
 Why did she allow these strangers in this random house to stalk me or whatever?

 “You don’t understand!”
 I yelled at her.
-“Why didn’t you tell me!
+“Why didn’t you tell me?
 Why didn’t you do something!”

-Then she came back with,"No!
-You don't understand!"
+Then she came back with,"No, you don't understand!"

 And then she started singing.

-Even if we're far apart, I'll always love you…
+*Even if we're far apart, I'll always love you…*

 It was a [Whitney Houston](https://youtu.be/3JWTaaS7LdU?si=KYbbjQ76h5JkcBk_) meets Mariah Cary style ballad that felt like it could have been popular in the mid to late 90's or early 2000's.
 Songs aren't common in my dreams, [but they happen](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/).